 The land on which this house sits was given to Nathaniel Rogers, the second minister in Ipswich.
-Daniel Rogers sold the Rogers homestead to John Baker in 1761 (110:94), and Baker built the present house.
+Daniel Rogers sold the Rogers homestead to John Baker in 1761 (110:94).
+According to Thomas Franklin Waters, Baker built the present house, but he provided no documentation.
+The appearance of the house suggests that it may have been an earlier half house that was expanded, but there is no documentation for that either.
 The house has much original material, including Georgian paneling.

 - “A Walking Tour and Brief History of Early Ipswich Massachusetts“ produced by the Ipswich Visitors Center, Marjorie Robie and William Varrell.